ssilverman/LiteOSCParser/README.md

-# OSCParser
+# LiteOSCParser

 This library parses and constructs OSC messages.
+It is designed to minimize memory usage by providing a way to pre-allocate the internal buffers.

 For now, bundles are not supported.